 Once you apply the infuser, the decoupage paper becomes transparent so we always say that is best to apply the paper to a light background to ensure the colours pop.
 With that in mind, the first thing we did was paint the front of the bureau white.

 When the paint was fully dried we held the decoupage paper up to the bureau to get a good idea of where to position it.

-For this project, we blended the colours of the decoupage paper into the face of the bureau and a great way of making this transition seamless is to use a wet paintbrush to create an uneven edge and simply tear the excess away for a natural frayed look.
+For this project, we blended the colours of the decoupage paper into the face of the bureau.
+A great way of making this transition seamless is to use a wet paintbrush to create an uneven edge and simply tear the excess away for a natural frayed look.

 The Posh Chalk decoupage papers are extremely durable and can be taken off the surface and re-applied so there is no worry if you go wrong or miss a crease, it’s very easy to fix.

-For the bulk of the decoupage, we used a smooth and blend brush by Posh Chalk but for the corners or nooks and crannies, we used a pointed tip brush to make sure the decoupage paper adhered to the entirety of the surface.
+For the bulk of the decoupage, we used a smooth and blend brush by Posh Chalk.
+For the corners, nooks and crannies, we used a pointed tip brush to make sure the decoupage paper adhered to the entirety of the surface.
 We added a spritz of water, which simply helps the paper consolidate to the surface, but this isn’t a necessary step.

-At the bottom, we ripped the edges, again to give that uneven line to blend with smooth paste later and then we used the infuser again to seal the entire decoupage paper.
+At the bottom, we ripped the edges, again to give that uneven line to blend with smooth paste later.
+Then we used the infuser again to seal the entire decoupage paper.